 Until Georgia lawmakers take up these proposals seriously and enact them into law, it’s important for motorists to keep themselves safe while driving.
 Switch off your cell phone while driving, and ignore the urge to use your car as an extension of your office.
 Too many people feel pressured to reply to work texts or calls on their commute, creating dangerous situations for themselves and other motorists.

-The Atlanta car accident lawyers at the Katz Law Firm represent persons injured in car accidents across Georgia.
+The Atlanta car accident lawyers at the Katz Personal Injury Lawyers represent persons injured in car accidents across Georgia.